Daniel-Chow-YC/google-homepage/README.md

 # Google-Homepage

-In this project I will create my first webpage - a replica of the google webpage
+In this project I will create my first webpage - a replica of the google homepage

 ## Assignment - Build the Google.com homepage

 - Inside your project folder, create your index.html file